Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Where can I find the Cost of Attendance?

 The Cost of Attendance is determined, specifically for your situation, by the school you are attending, and may be obtained from the school's financial aid office.
-The financial aid office will send you an Award Letter indicating the Cost of Attendance and additional financial aid which could include scholarships, grants, institutional aid and federal loans.
+The financial aid office will send you an Award Letter or upload the information on your financial aid portal, indicating the Cost of Attendance and additional financial aid which could include scholarships, grants, institutional aid and federal loans.

 What is a Private Education Loan Self Certification?